Required Materials for All Applicants

 - the proposed field of graduate study, if any courses have been taken in either area within the last five years

-- Additional application materials (e.g., portfolios, writing samples, responses to essay questions, etc.) required by individual departments.
-Applicants should contact departments directly for more information and visit 'Manage Supporting Documents' for a list of documents may currently be uploaded.
+- Additional application materials (e.g., portfolios, writing samples, responses to essay questions, etc.) required by individual departments as described in the Graduate Catalog.

-All of the above materials must be received by the Graduate School before an application will be considered.
-To ensure that no materials are missing, applicants should periodically check the status of their applications online or by telephoning the Graduate School.
+- All of the above materials must be received by the Graduate School before an application will be considered.
+To ensure that no materials are missing, applicants should periodically check the status of their applications online.

 If a student applies but does not complete any coursework within 12 months of the requested entrance date, a new application and an accompanying appropriate fee must be submitted.

 To ensure adequate time for review, applications must be completed at least six weeks before the desired date of registration.
 International applicants are encouraged to have completed applications (including all supporting materials) at least 6 to 8 months in advance of the desired term of enrollment.
 International applicants must have completed applications no later than four months prior to expected enrollment.
 However, many departments establish earlier deadlines for receipt of application materials.
-(Applicants should contact their proposed departments for deadline information.)
 In those cases, completed applications must be in the Graduate School six weeks prior to the departmental deadline.
 Requirements and deadlines for submitting applications are subject to change; applicants should review the specific instructions on the application forms for current requirements and deadlines.

 Alabama Residency Status

-New students who were born after January 1957 are required to provide proof of immunization against measles, mumps, and rubella (MMR) and other diseases before being officially enrolled at The University of Alabama.
-For students without proof of all required immunizations, the Health Center may assess a fine, and registration may be blocked.
-Also, new students are encouraged to complete a medical history form, which may be obtained from The University of Alabama, Student Health Center, Box 870360, Tuscaloosa, AL 35487-0360.
+New Tuscaloosa campus students who were born after January 1957 are required to provide proof of immunization against measles, mumps, and rubella (MMR) and other diseases before being officially enrolled at The University of Alabama.
+For students without proof of all required immunizations, the Student Health Center may block registration.
+New students are encouraged to complete a medical history form, which may be obtained from the Student Health Center.